mbabynames search ✿

 Galilea Elizabeth

-Galilea carries the meaning "noble and strong" while Elizabeth brings "pledged to God".
+Galilea carries the meaning "from Galilee" while Elizabeth brings "pledged to God".
 Said together, Galilea Elizabeth has both weight and warmth.
 Galilea is 3 syllables.
 Elizabeth at 4 adds length and rhythm.

 Galilea Grace